 We have focused on the systemic injustice caused by economic policies that favor the rights of large corporations and financial institutions.
 We have studied the detrimental effects of these policies on the environment, worker’s rights, international trade, etc.

 We are also aware that working for peace and justice demands more than keeping informed.
 We attempt to find ways to help bring peace and justice to our community.

 We have sponsored a Students for Peace club at Reedley High School.
 Students from this club have presented inspiring programs at the Peace Center.
 We support the peace and justice efforts of young people in every way we can.
 In 2010 we awarded $1000 scholarship to a college student who had shown particular courage standing up for gay rights on his campus.
-In 2014 we awarded $400 scholarships to five senior graduates from Students for Peace.
-We also sponsored the 2012-13 Students for Peace president as a participant in a youth leadership conference in Washington DC.
+Beginning in 2014 we began awarding $200-$400 scholarships to senior graduates from Students for Peace.
+We sponsored the 2012-13 Students for Peace president as a participant in a youth leadership conference in Washington DC.
 This is a continuation of sending community members to conferences, both as participants and as presenters.
 Our collaboration with this student group continues to be one of the most rewarding parts of our history.

 From Spring 2007 through Spring 2008 we held a series of monthly public protests.
 These took place at the busy corner of Manning and Reed, under the Reedley College marquee.
 They focused on the escalation of the Iraq War and the growing threat of a military strike of Iran.